Court Reporters Certification

 Friendly reminder: It is your obligation and responsibility as a certified shorthand reporter or court reporting firm to keep your certification and your contact information current with the Commission.
 Notification from this office is sent merely as a reminder.

-No. The Commission will not process incomplete paperwork.
+Under section 3.2 (c) of the JBCC Rules, the Commission will not process incomplete paperwork.
 If all required items are not submitted your certification or registration will not be renewed.

 If you are unsure of the name of a seminar, or any other items on your certificate of attendance, contact the seminar provider directly for this information.